carryorange/carryorange.github.io/distributed_systems_notes/[fundamentals] network.md

 * [Open Shortest Path First (OSPF)](https://en.wikipedia.org/wiki/Open_Shortest_Path_First)
   * a kind of interior gateway protocols (IGP)
 * [Border Gateway Protocol (BGP)](https://en.wikipedia.org/wiki/Border_Gateway_Protocol)
-  * a kind of exterior gateway protocal
+  * a kind of exterior gateway protocol

 ## What happens when you type an URL in the browser and press enter